Skip to main content

 Many of the copiers and printers you can buy have a range of add-ons:

-• Applications Integration – MFPs / Copiers can integrate with many business applications to help you streamline workflow, document management, provide cost control, security, etc. Check with the manufacturer to see how you can put these applications to the task.
+• Applications Integration MFPs / Copiers can integrate with many business applications to help you streamline workflow and document management, provide cost control, security, etc. Check with the manufacturer to see how these applications are applied.

-• Finishing options – Do you need to staple?
-Make booklets?
-Create tri-folded materials?
+• Finishing options — Do you need to staple booklets or create tri-folded materials?
 Options vary by copier and manufacturer.

-• Output trays – larger output trays allow you to walk away while large print jobs are running.
+• Output trays Larger output trays allow you to walk away while large print jobs run.

-These and other options help you configure your equipment to meet your exact needs.
+These and other options help you configure your equipment to meet your needs.

 So, what do you need to buy?
-I'm sorry to say again – that depends.
 Here are a few things you'll need to think about when deciding on the right mix of equipment:

 • Total employees – how many employees, their locations (all in one office, lots of mobile workers), and their responsibilities